aravindhk/QESummerSchool/Day-5/exercise-2/README.md

 <a name="A1"></a> **Answer 1**: this log actually tells us **many** things:

-*  as mentioned in the last line, you should really check this output! 😉
+*  as mentioned in the last line, you should really check this log! 😉
 * Line 1: there are at least two problems here.
     1. The flag `-D__MPI'` is missing, meaning that a serial executable will be compiled.
     2. The flag `-D__FFTW'` means that the internal (old) copy of the  FFTW library will be used.
-This is generally far from optimal
+This is generally far from optimal.
+    3. The internal version of BLAS and LAPACK will be used.
+This is in general, on a HPC machine, not you best option.

 ---